Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Address: Platz der Republik 1, 11011 Berlin, Germany.

-A. Reichstag Tours does not provide audio guides at present.
-However, the tours are expertly guided by local guides, most of whom speak German and other languages like English, French, Spanish and Italian.
+Reichstag tickets do not provide audio guides at present.
+However, the tours are expertly guided by local guides, most of whom speak German and other languages like English.

-A. Yes, you can get a discount on Reichstag Tour tickets.
+Yes, you can get a discount on Reichstag tickets if you book them online.

-A. Some of the sights that are covered on Reichstag Tours are the Bundestag and glass dome, Gendarmenmarkt dome towers, Brandenburg Gate, Kaiser Wilhelm Memorial Church, Potsdamer Platz with the Sony Center and Bahntower, and Holocaust Memorial.
+Some of the sights that are covered on Reichstag tours are the Bundestag and glass dome, Gendarmenmarkt dome towers, Brandenburg Gate, Kaiser Wilhelm Memorial Church, Potsdamer Platz with the Sony Center and Bahntower, and Holocaust Memorial.